The Future of Work: How design education is preparing students today.

 As Experience Haus enters its 6th year of operations, it continues to be part of our mission as an educational team to ensure that our students leave prepared for the rapidly changing job market and the future of work.

-The impact of technology on the future job market and workforce is undeniable (the last few weeks have been dominated by exciting conversations around the potential of ChatGPT for example), and it has become essential, if not critical, that we are providing our students with the skills and knowledge they’ll need to succeed in the future.
+The impact of technology on the future job market and workforce is undeniable (the last few weeks have been dominated by exciting conversations around the potential of ChatGPT for example), and it has become essential, if not critical, that we are providing our students the best design courses in London with the skills and knowledge they’ll need to succeed in the future.

 It is important to recognise that the future of work, however, will not just solely be about technology.
 It will also be about unlocking creativity, innovation, and problem-solving.
 These are the skills that are at the core of what we like to call design education, and the pillars of the Experience Haus offering.
 By teaching our students to think differently and to approach problems from a design perspective, we are equipping them with the skills they need to succeed in the future of work, and to become the leaders of tomorrow.